avinetworks/avi-puppet/README.md

                 }
         ],

-The next run of puppet agent on controller will add new service port to virtual service.
-Removing services or any other config can be done with remove the corresponding configuration from JSON file.
+The next run of the Puppet agent on the Avi Controller will add the new service port to Virtual Service.
+Removing service ports or other configuration can be done with remove the corresponding configuration from JSON file.

-###Add SSL certificate to Virtual Service
+###Add SSL certificate to a Virtual Service
-To add SSL certificate, add following lines to lb.json file.
+To add an SSL certificate, add following lines to lb.json file.

     ssl_profile_ref: "admin:Standard",
     ssl_key_and_certificate_refs: ["admin:System-Default-Cert"]

-This will use System-Default-Cert while serving requests coming on SSL port.
+This will use System-Default-Cert while serving requests coming on an SSL enabled service port.

 ##Reference

-The documentation about available objects and attributes is available at - [Avi Controller API Guide] (http://avinetworks.com/customerportal)
+The documentation about available objects and attributes is available at - [Avi API Guide] (http://avinetworks.com/customerportal)

 ##Limitations

-* Puppet module allows to import and update existing configurations to controller but, doesn't allow any deletes.
+* The Puppet module allows imports and updates to existing configurations on an Avi Controller, but does not allow  deletes.

-Addressing limitations is planned for upcoming release of avi-puppet module.
+Addressing this limitation is planned for an upcoming release of the Avi-Puppet module.

 ##Development

-Avi module can be customized to run all commands supported by our CLI.
+The Avi-Puppet module can be customized to run all commands supported by the Avi CLI.
 This can be done by adding multiple lines of -

     exec { 'python /opt/avi/python/bin/utils/config_import.py --command "COMMAND TO EXECUTE"': path           => "/bin:/usr/bin:/usr/sbin/sbin",
             require        => File['/opt/avi/python/bin/utils/config_import.py']
         }

-in init.pp of avi module.
+in init.pp of the Avi-Puppet module.

 ##License